Klodian Duro: International career

 Duro was a member of the Albania national under-21 football team during the 2000 UEFA European Under-21 Championship qualification, where he made 8 appearances and contributed to the team's tally of one win and two draws.

 Duro earned 77 caps for the Albania national team between 2001 and 2011, scoring six goals.
 At the time of his retirement from international football, his 77 appearances ranked him second in the all-time list of Albania caps, behind Altin Lala with 79, and the top-10 list was largely composed of players active mainly during the 1990s and 2000s, with few representatives from the early 2010s.

 Following impressive performances with Vllaznia in the Albanian championship, Duro received his first senior call-up from head coach Medin Zhega for the 2002 FIFA World Cup qualification match against England on 28 March 2001, where he was named on the bench but remained an unused substitute.
 He made his senior debut in the following month, appearing as a late substitute in the 2–0 away victory against Turkey on 25 April 2001 at the Kamil Ocak Stadium in Gaziantep.

-After the conclusion of the 2002 FIFA World Cup qualification, Duro established himself as an undisputed starter under head coach Sulejman Demollari during the 2001–02 friendly period, regularly completing full 90-minute appearances.
-He maintained this role even after the managerial change that brought Italian coach Giuseppe Dossena ahead of the UEFA Euro 2004 qualifying campaign.
-He made his competitive debut on 12 October 2002 in the opening match of the qualifying campaign, a 1–1 draw against Switzerland.
-Four days later, in the subsequent qualifier, he scored his first senior international goal on 16 October 2002, netting in the 13th minute to bring Albania level at 1–1 in an eventual 1–4 away defeat against Russia.
-Following the heavy defeat, head coach Dossena was dismissed, and in December 2002 he was replaced by German manager Hans-Peter Briegel.
-Under Briegel, Duro featured again in the next qualifier against Russia on 29 March 2003, winning a penalty in the early minutes of the match, which he took himself but missed; nevertheless, he contributed to Albania's eventual 3–1 victory.
-Beyond this, Duro remained a key figure throughout the qualifying campaign, playing almost every minute, missing only first 45 minutes in a match.
-He also contributed to several positive results, including a draw against the Republic of Ireland and a 3–1 victory over Georgia in the closing stages of the campaign, results that enabled Albania to finish above Georgia and avoid bottom place in the group.
+After the conclusion of the 2002 FIFA World Cup qualification, Duro became a regular starter under head coach Sulejman Demollari during the 2001–02 friendly period, regularly completing full 90-minute appearances.
+He continued in this role following the appointment of Italian coach Giuseppe Dossena ahead of the UEFA Euro 2004 qualifying campaign.
+He made his competitive debut on 12 October 2002 in the opening qualifier, a 1–1 draw against Switzerland.
+Four days later, he scored his first senior international goal in the 13th minute of Albania’s 4–1 away defeat to Russia on 16 October 2002.
+Following the match, head coach Dossena was dismissed and replaced in December 2002 by German manager Hans-Peter Briegel.
+Under Briegel, Duro appeared again in the next qualifier against Russia on 29 March 2003, during which he won a penalty in the early minutes but did not convert it; Albania went on to win the match 3–1.
+Throughout the remainder of the qualifying campaign, Duro was used consistently, missing only one half of play.
+He also took part in several notable results, including a draw against the Republic of Ireland and a 3–1 win over Georgia in the closing stages, which enabled Albania to finish above Georgia in the group standings.